Appalachian State University

 9. Plemmons Student Union and Solarium

 Plemmons Student Union (PSU) serves as a central hub for student activities.
 It features a coffee shop and dining facilities, game room, movie theater, fitness center, meeting and club rooms, and an art gallery.
-It also houses many offices and clubs pertaining to student life, including the Dean of Students, Student Engagement and Leadership, Student Research, International Education and Development, Student Veteran Resource Center, Career Development Center and Intercultural Student Affairs.
+It also houses many offices and clubs pertaining to student life, including the Career Development Center, Community-Engaged Leadership, Dean of Students, Henderson Springs LGBTQ+ Resource Center, International Programs, Student Research, Student Success and Community, Student Veteran Resource Center and Women's Resource Center.

 Did you know?
 Students often mention PSU’s Solarium as a favorite place to study.
 With live trees and plants, water features and comfy chairs, what’s not to love?